kim0sun/glca/README.md

 [![R-CMD-check](https://github.com/kim0sun/glca/workflows/R-CMD-check/badge.svg)](https://github.com/kim0sun/glca/actions)
 <!-- badges: end -->

+Fits latent class analysis (LCA) including group variable and covariates.
+The group variable can be handled either by multilevel LCA described in Vermunt (2003) <doi:10.1111/j.0081-1750.2003.t01-1-00131.x>
+or standard LCA at each level of group variable.
+The covariates can be incorporated in the form of logistic regression (Bandeen-Roche et al. (1997) <doi:10.1080/01621459.1997.10473658>).

+## Introduction

 Latent class analysis (LCA) is one of the most popular discrete mixture models for classifying individuals based on their responses to multiple manifest items.
 When there are existing subgroups in the data